THE 2026 CALENDAR

 Virginia Maria Romero, an American artist known for her visionary paintings and sculptures, has garnered recognition in public and private collections worldwide.
 Virginia's mastery of traditional New Mexican santero techniques sets her apart, with her works featured in prestigious institutions and galleries.

-Yemisi Wilson, a London-born artist based in Sweden, creates art that explores memory, history, and collective experiences through stone sculptures.
+Yemisi Wilson was educated at Accademia di Belli Arti in Florence, followed by years of stone carving in Pietrasanta, Italy.
+These influences are visible in her sculptures, conceptually and in its form as she continues to work with stone in the same way as she has done for the last 25 years.
+She creates art that explores memory, history, and collective experiences through stone sculptures.
 Yemisi's works evoke a deep connection to place and events, using materials rich in symbolic meaning to convey stories and tributes to women and their struggles.
 Her art serves as a form of collective memory and empowerment, bridging the past with the present.